 Contact The Solution Center (978-934-2000) for further details.

 Yes, you do not need a work award to secure a job.
 The Student Employment Office provides access to on-campus departmental positions (positions funded directly through the individual departments’ budgets) as well as non-university affiliated employment opportunities.
-Our Job Location and Development (JLD) program receives employment postings from local businesses that are looking to hire our talented students.
+Our Off-Campus Employment (JLD) program receives employment postings from local businesses that are looking to hire our talented students.
 You do not have to be awarded UMass Lowell Student Employment or Federal Work Study to apply.

 Students in the program earn an average of $3,500 annually.
 Depending on your level of experience and expertise and your employment interests, there is a student employment opportunity that fits your needs.

 The hourly wage is determined by the level of the position.
 Each student employment position is assigned a level based on the job description provided by the hiring department.
 The University of Massachusetts Lowell has three wage levels for on-campus employment.
-Entry level positions start at $11/hour.
-Positions that require previous experience or specialized skills/training start at a higher rate.
+For more information on wage levels, please refer to the University Wage Structure.

 We have more jobs available than students seeking employment, so securing a position is generally not a problem.
 If you are having difficulty, contact our office and we will help you find a job that fits your schedule and interest.